MrPinogris/smartGrid-e-mobCalculator/README.md

 The SmartGrid e-Mobility Calculator is a tool designed to optimize the configuration of photovoltaic (PV) panels and energy storage systems to achieve various goals such as minimizing costs, achieving self-sufficiency, or meeting a target yearly cost.
 The program calculates the optimal configuration based on user-defined parameters and provides detailed results including investment costs, yearly savings, and payback periods.

+## Purpose

+This program was created as part of a school assignment for the Smart Grids & e-Mobility course.
+The task required developing a tool to assist in the planning and optimization of PV panels and energy storage systems for various scenarios.

 ## Features

 - Calculate optimal configuration of PV panels and batteries